 The inverse pattern shows similar reliability (3-4% failure rate) with higher target achievement rates - 74% meet targets in bull markets vs. 55% for tops.
 The average rise is 38% in bull markets.

 The head and shoulders pattern earns its reputation through documented performance.
-With a 96-99% confirmation rate after neckline break, average declines of 22-29%, and clear rules for entry and exits, this pattern offers professional-grade trading opportunities.
+With an 81% success rate after neckline break, average declines of 16%, and clear rules for entry and exits, this pattern offers professional-grade trading opportunities backed by extensive research.

 ChartScout monitors 1,000+ trading pairs across 4 major exchanges, detecting patterns before they complete.